Inturious-Labs/herbertyang.xyz/docusaurus/docs/digitalsovereignty/network/2-fix-github-error-message/index.md

+---
+title: Fix Github's error message for change of RSA keys
+description: How to fix Github's error message "remote host identification has changed" with a simple re-generation of RSA keys
+image: './img/github-error.jpg'
+keywords: [github, RSA, keys]
+---

 # Fix Github's Error Message "Remote Host Identification Has Changed"

 I tried to do git pull and git push on a repo this morning and found this intimidating warning message, on multiple devices.